 - You can test by putting a little in the middle of her bottom lip.
 If she is allergic, there will be a reaction immediately.

 - Start by giving a very small amount of peanut butter to your little one even if she has had no allergic reaction the first time.

 Precautions Before Giving Peanut Butter to Your Young Child

 Peanut butter is highly allergenic in nature.
 Certain precautions should be taken while or before giving peanut butter to the babies for the first time.

 - It is important to introduce peanut butter or anything made of peanut at home rather than at a restaurant or a day-care centre.
-However, there are some mothers who do so at the doctor’s chamber.
+However, there are some mothers who do so at a doctor’s clinic.

 - You should be cautious while giving peanut butter because the texture being thick, a baby could choke it.

-- Peanut butter should be given gradually to a baby, introduce it in very small quantities.
+- Peanut butter should be given gradually to a baby and introduced in very small quantities.

 - Check with an allergist before introducing peanut butter to your baby.